russhustle/leetpattern/docs/md/1168_optimize_water_distribution_in_a_village.md

 ## 1168.
-Optimize Water Distribution In A Village
+Optimize Water Distribution in a Village